 Parallettes and Parallel Bars

 If you practice your handstand pushups on the floor you’ll never be able to have a full ROM because your head will hit the floor before you achieve full ROM.
 But by elevating yourself with parallettes you have enough space to complete a full pushup, making your handstand pushups much more effective (and harder) on your shoulders.
 But that’s not all.
 By using paralletes, your handstands will stress your wrists a lot less comparing to a normal handstand on the ground.
-So if you’re having trouble with the pain on your wrists while practicing your handstands, give paralletes a try and you’ll see that it’ll a lot easier on your wrists.
+So if you’re having trouble with the pain on your wrists while practicing your handstands, give paralletes a try and you’ll see that it’ll be a lot easier on your wrists.

 While both serve the same purpose, the high version is more suitable for exercises like Dips, and the low version is better for handstands and handstand pushups.
 The reason is obvious: Try falling down paralletes vs high parallete bars and you’ll notice the difference.

-And there are also different versions of the material: premium parallettes have a wooden handle, which allows an optimal grip even with sweaty hands and is ergonomically adapted to the hand.
+There are also different versions of the material: premium parallettes have a wooden handle, which allow for an optimal grip even with sweaty hands and are ergonomically adapted to the hand.
 It is very important that the paralletes don’t wobble and that they maintain firm footing, both indoors and outdoors.

 Always be safe and don’t put yourself in danger when there’s absolutely no need to.
 I’m currently using my good old metal paralletes, but I’m planning on making the change for wooden paralletes very soon.

 Pull-Up Bands/ Resistance Bands

-If you’re having trouble progressing a specific exercise, a resistence band may help you overcome a plateau.
+If you’re having trouble progressing with a specific exercise, a resistence band may help you overcome a plateau.
 The bands take away some of your body weight depending on the strength you use, so you’re able to do more reps while maintain good form.
 But they can also be used as the exact opposite: As an additional resistance (for exercises such as push-ups, dips, squats, etc) if some exercises are already too easy for you.
 Resistance Bands are also a perfect calisthenics equipment for warming up and for stretching.

 Resistance bands are available in different strengths – depending on the desired resistance or desired support.
+Check them out here:

 It also helps your coordination, speed, strength and burns calories like crazy.
 Very few exercises burn calories like jump rope.
 Research shows that even jumping at a very moderate rate can burn up to 10 to 16 calories a minute.

-A good jump rope should have non-slip handles so you always have a good grip even with sweaty hands.
+A good jump rope should have non-slip handles so you can always have a good grip even with sweaty hands.
 In addition, if you’re starting to get serious with it, it should have a fast rotating ball joint and an adjustable rope length.
 You can find some proper ones here, or if you just want to start right now, grab a piece of rope!

 Dip Belts/ Weight Vest

 This type of training, was used centuries ago by the roman empire.
-They used swords and shields 3 times heavier than the normal during their trainings, so that when the real battles came, the normal swords and shields were like feathers to them.
+They used swords and shields 3 times heavier than normal during their training, so that when the real battle came, normal swords and shields felt like feathers to them.
 The same mentality is applied here.
 When you can do pull-ups with an extra 90lbs/40kg on top of you, regular pull-ups will be nothing to you.

 The Ab Wheel

-I usually do most my ab exercises hanging from the bar because I’ve found to be much more effective for me than any other type of exercise done on the ground.
+I usually do most my ab exercises hanging from the bar because I’ve found them to be much more effective for me than any other type of exercise done on the ground.
 Except for one.
 Ab Rollouts with an ab wheel.
 This exercise will completely destroy your abs if you’re not used to it.
 And all you need is a simple ab wheel.
 It’s a great exercise if you can’t do any hanging exercise yet or simply want to change things up a little.

 A Power Tower as Calisthenics Equipment

 So there you have it.
 You can get most of the equipment listed here on amazon or ebay.
 These are all the essential calisthenics equipment you’ll need to get an awesome body and muscle development with just calisthenics.
 Make sure you check out the best fitness supplements section and our workouts so you can start putting that equipment to some good use!